 - Activities authorized to collect money without the use of a permanent change fund

-will be discussed in the Cash Receipts section.
+procedures will be discussed in the Cash Receipts section.

-of cash funds are warranted.
+if both types of cash funds are warranted.

-Bursar’s Office in advance of each expected transfer and provide the amount and account
+Account Services in advance of each expected transfer and provide the amount and account

 number to be credited.

-outlined in the Reimbursements of Personal Funds for Authorized University-Related
+transactions are outlined in the Reimbursements of Personal Funds for Authorized University-Related

 Expenses section below.
 Meals, food, flowers, travel, personal services, contractor